-Sharon is an associate in AJ Park’s Auckland engineering and IT team.
+Sharon is a senior associate in AJ Park’s Auckland engineering and IT team.
 She combines her expertise in law and engineering to help clients protect their innovations and bring their ideas to life.

 - BE (Hons) (Biomedical), University of Auckland

 - Master of Intellectual Property, University of Technology Sydney

 - Admitted as a Barrister & Solicitor of the High Court of New Zealand

 - Registered Patent Attorney (New Zealand & Australia)

 Sharon Zhu's insights

 Making safety seen this International Women in Engineering Day